0xflotus/yara/docs/gettingstarted.rst

 script.

-The following modules are not copiled into YARA by default:
+The following modules are not compiled into YARA by default:

 * cuckoo
 * magic